 Working with third-party carriers is a part of the logistics.
-Less-than-truckload (LTL) shipment refer to the shipment of relatively smaller goods usually that is comparably smaller than a full truckload.
+Less-than-truckload (LTL) shipment refers to the shipment of relatively smaller goods usually that are comparably smaller than a full truckload.
 There is no standard definition of the LTL, but it’s usually considered to be LTL if it weighs between 150 and 20K lbs.

 In order to handle LTL freights efficiently and effectively, you need to track multiple systems.
-This incurs additional cost and headache.
+This incurs additional costs and headaches.
 It can be effectively handled by using software robots.
 Automation tools, especially AI-powered bots, can automate the lion’s share of the pipeline.
-They can be used, for example, to scan and read carrier-related information (e.g. PRO number, contact information, invoice number etc.).
+They can be used, for example, to scan and read carrier-related information (e.g. PRO number, contact information, invoice number, etc.).
 This helps speed up the whole process and close out the loads.